 |General Disorders and Administration Site Conditions|

-The majority of these adverse events occurred during the dose-escalation period.
-In those patients who experienced the most frequent adverse event, nausea, the median duration of the nausea was 5-7 days.
+The majority of these adverse reactions occurred during the dose-escalation period.
+In those patients who experienced the most frequent adverse reaction, nausea, the median duration of the nausea was 5-7 days.

-The following adverse reactions occurred in < 1% of all galantamine-treated subjects (N=2932) in the above double-blind, placebo-controlled clinical trial data sets.
-In addition, the following also includes all adverse reactions reported at any frequency rate in subjects (N=1454) who participated in open-label studies.
+The following adverse reactions occurred in < 1% of all galantamine-treated patients (N=3956) in the above double-blind, placebo-controlled clinical trial data sets.
+In addition, the following also includes all adverse reactions reported at any frequency rate in patients (N=1454) who participated in open-label studies.
 Adverse reactions listed in Table 1 above were not included below:

 Metabolism and Nutrition Disorders: Dehydration